juleswhite/CSX278/Assignments/Asgn5/README.md

 3. Navigate to the directory containing the extracted logstash files
 4. Run `bin/logstash.bat agent -f logstash.conf` on Windows or `bin/logstash agent -f logstash.conf` (Where logstash.conf is the .conf created earlier)

+##### Installing node.js

+1. Go to https://nodejs.org/en/download/ and download the installer of node required for your machine
+2. Open the installer and follow the instructions to complete installation

+##### Check node.js

+Before class open your terminal and enter the command “node -v”.
+This should return a version number.
+Include a screenshot of this in your email to Ashley.

 #### Part 1 (In class) - Intro to Elasticsearch and Kibana

 ##### Goals: